kerseviciute/movement-s1-m1/README.md

   - [ ] correlation analysis
   - [ ] EMG (filtering + movement detection)
   - [ ] Vm (filtering + AP detection)

+**To discuss**
+- Detection of movement / rest episodes was performed using the low-pass filtered EMG data.
+Included a check to make sure none of detected movement and rest episodes overlap.

 ### Mar ?